-Term Definition 2015 LTIP 2015 Long-Term Incentive Program authorizes the Board to grant stock options, stock appreciation rights, restricted shares, restricted share units, performance awards, and dividend equivalents 2017 ASR Agreement \$100 million accelerated share repurchase agreement with Bank of America, N.A.
-2017 Repurchase Program \$200 million share repurchase program authorized by the Board on February 24, 2017 2018 ASR Agreement \$50 million accelerated share repurchase agreement with JPMorgan Chase Bank, N.A.
-2019 ASR Agreement \$50 million accelerated share repurchase agreement with Bank of America, N.A.
-2019 Repurchase Program \$200 million share repurchase program authorized by the Board on February 22, 2019 Amended Credit Agreement Senior secured credit agreement and related security and pledge agreement dated March 20, 2020 Annual Report Annual report filed with the SEC on Form 10-K pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 ASC Accounting Standards Codification ASU Accounting Standards Update Board Board of Directors of TopBuild BofA Bank of America, N.A.
-Cooper Cooper Glass Company, LLC Current Report Current report filed with the SEC on Form 8-K pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 EBITDA Earnings before interest, taxes, depreciation, and amortization EcoFoam Bella Insulutions Inc., DBA EcoFoam/Insulutions Exchange Act The Securities Exchange Act of 1934, as amended FASB Financial Accounting Standards Board GAAP Generally accepted accounting principles in the United States of America Garland Garland Insulating Hunter Hunter Insulation IBR Incremental borrowing rate, as defined in ASC 842 Lenders Bank of America, N.A., together with the other lenders party to the "Amended Credit Agreement" LIBOR London interbank offered rate Masco Masco Corporation Net Leverage Ratio As defined in the "Amended Credit Agreement," the ratio of outstanding indebtedness, less up to \$100 million of NUCE unrestricted cash, to EBITDA NYSE New York Stock Exchange Original Credit Agreement Senior secured credit agreement and related security and pledge agreement dated May 5, 2017, as amended March 28, 2018 Quarterly Report Quarterly report filed with the SEC on Form 10-Q pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 Revolving Facility Senior secured revolving credit facilities available under the Amended Credit Agreement, of \$450 million with applicable DOLL sublimits for letters of credit and swingline loans.
-ROU RSA Right of use (asset), as defined in ASC 842 Restricted stock award Santa Rosa SEC Santa Rosa Insulation and Fireproofing, LLC United States Securities and Exchange Commission Secured Leverage Ratio As defined in the "Amended Credit Agreement," the ratio of outstanding indebtedness, including letters of credit, to EBITDA Senior Notes TopBuild's 5.625% senior unsecured notes due on May 1, 2026 Separation Distribution of 100 percent of the outstanding capital stock of TopBuild to holders of Masco common stock TopBuild TopBuild Corp. and its wholly-owned consolidated domestic subsidiaries.
-Also, the "Company," "we," "us," and "our" Viking Viking Insulation Co.
+Term Definition 3.625% Senior Notes TopBuild's 3.625% senior unsecured notes issued March 15, 2021 and due March 15, 2029 4.125% Senior Notes TopBuild's 4.125% senior unsecured notes issued October 14, 2021 and due February 15, 2032 5.625% Senior Notes TopBuild's 5.625% senior unsecured notes which were due on May 1, 2026 and redeemed in full on March 15, 2021 2015 LTIP 2015 Long-Term Incentive Program authorizes the Board to grant stock options, stock appreciation rights, restricted shares, restricted share units, performance awards, and dividend equivalents 2019 ASR Agreement \$50 million accelerated share repurchase agreement with Bank of America, N.A.
+2019 Repurchase Program \$200 million share repurchase program authorized by the Board on February 22, 2019 2021 Repurchase Program \$200 million share repurchase program authorized by the Board on July 26, 2021 ABS American Building Systems, Inc. Amendment No. 1 to Credit Agreement Amendment No. 1 to the Credit Agreement dated March 8, 2021 Amendment No. 2 to Credit Agreement Amendment No. 2 to the Credit Agreement dated October 7, 2021 Annual Report Annual report filed with the SEC on Form 10-K pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 ASC Accounting Standards Codification ASU Accounting Standards Update Board Board of Directors of TopBuild BofA Bank of America, N.A.
+Cooper Cooper Glass Company, LLC Current Report Current report filed with the SEC on Form 8-K pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 DI DI Super Holdings, Inc. EBITDA Earnings before interest, taxes, depreciation, and amortization Exchange Act The Securities Exchange Act of 1934, as amended FASB Financial Accounting Standards Board GAAP Generally accepted accounting principles in the United States of America Garland Garland Insulating, Ltd. Hunter J.P.
+Hunter Enterprises, Inc. IBR Incremental borrowing rate, as defined in ASC 842 Lenders Bank of America, N.A., together with the other lenders party to "Credit Agreement" LCR L.C.R.
+Contractors, LLC LIBOR London interbank offered rate Masco Masco Corporation Net Leverage Ratio As defined in the "Credit Agreement," the ratio of outstanding indebtedness, less up to \$100 million of unrestricted cash, to EBITDA NYSE New York Stock Exchange Credit Agreement Senior secured credit agreement and related security and pledge agreement dated May 5, 2017, as amended and restated on March 20, 2020, and further amended by Amendment No. 1 to Credit Agreement and Amendment No. 2 to Credit Agreement Quarterly Report Quarterly report filed with the SEC on Form 10-Q pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 ROU Right of use (asset), as defined in ASC 842 RSA Restricted stock award SEC United States Securities and Exchange Commission Secured Leverage Ratio As defined in the "Credit Agreement," the ratio of outstanding indebtedness, including letters of credit, to EBITDA Separation Distribution of 100 percent of the outstanding capital stock of TopBuild to holders of Masco common stock TopBuild TopBuild Corp. and its wholly-owned consolidated domestic subsidiaries.
+Also, the "Company," "we," "us," and "our" Valley Valley Gutter Supply, Inc. Viking Viking Insulation Co.